Jackson family

 The Jackson 5 originally consisted of Jackie, Tito, Jermaine, Marlon, and Michael.
 In 1975, Randy replaced Jermaine.
-Michael and Janet are regarded as the most popular members of the family, as both of them have had highly distinguished solo careers and are often hailed as two of the most influential pop and R&B artists in history.
-All nine of the Jackson siblings have gold records to their credits with La Toya holding the distinction of being the first Jackson sister to attain one (awarded by the Syndicat National de l'Édition Phonographique for "Reggae Night", which she co-wrote for Jimmy Cliff).
-Janet is the first black female to receive the Billboard Icon Award.
+Michael and Janet have both had highly distinguished solo careers and are often hailed as two of the most influential pop and R&B artists in history.
+Members of the Jackson family have produced a total of 27 US number one hits, and all of the Jackson siblings have gold records to their credits with La Toya holding the distinction of being the first Jackson sister to attain one (awarded by the Syndicat National de l'Édition Phonographique for "Reggae Night", which she co-wrote for Jimmy Cliff).
+Janet is the first black woman to receive the Billboard Icon Award.

-The Jacksons are one of the most influential families in music history.
+The Jacksons are one of the most influential families in entertainment history.
 In 1997, the Jackson 5 was inducted to the Rock and Roll Hall of Fame.
 Michael was inducted as a solo artist in 2001, making him one of the few who have been inducted twice.
 Joining her brothers, Janet was inducted in 2019.
-Michael, Janet, and the Jacksons were awarded stars on the Hollywood Walk of Fame in 1980, 1984 and 1990, respectively.
-In 2009, a television series entitled The Jacksons: A Family Dynasty premiered on A&E, documenting the Jackson brothers dealing with the sudden loss of Michael and preparing for a Jackson 5 reunion tour.
+Michael, Janet, and the Jacksons were awarded stars on the Hollywood Walk of Fame in 1984, 1990, and 1980, respectively.
+In 2009, a television series entitled The Jacksons: A Family Dynasty premiered on A&E, documenting the Jackson brothers dealing with Michael's sudden death and preparing for a Jackson 5 reunion tour.

 First generation

-Joseph Walter Jackson was born on July 26, 1928, in Arkansas, but he grew up in Oakland, California, with his father Samuel Jackson, a school teacher.
+Joseph Walter Jackson was born on July 26, 1928, in Fountain Hill, Arkansas, where he grew up.
+After his parents divorced, he spent his teenage years living in Oakland, California, with his father Samuel Jackson, a school teacher.
 At age 18, he moved to East Chicago, Indiana, to be with his mother Crystal Lee King and to pursue his dreams of becoming a professional boxer.
 At age 21, Joseph married Katherine Scruse, 19, immediately starting a family.
 Even though he wanted to be a success in boxing it was not a job for a family man, so he obtained a job as an overhead crane operator with East Chicago's Inland Steel Company.
 His family continued to grow steadily and over the course of sixteen years he and Katherine had a house full of nine children.
 Joe Jackson always wanted to make it big and although he could not in boxing or in his own short musical stint in the 1950s with the band the Falcons, he saw the talent in his children, starting with Tito and his ability to play the guitar.